 What is Draught Proofing and Why Do I Need it?

 As awareness of energy efficiency grows, draught proofing has become essential.
 Whether you live in a cold climate where keeping heat in is vital, or a warmer area like Sydney — which surprisingly experiences chilly days — sealing your windows is key to maintaining comfort and reducing energy costs.
-Plus, it helps keep out unwanted smoke and dust!
+Plus, it helps keep out unwanted smoke and dust.

 Our system uses high-quality brush pile seals fitted around the entire perimeter of your sash windows — including the top of the top sash, meeting rails, lower rail of the bottom sash, parting bead, and staff bead — creating a complete airtight barrier.